Dimpact-Samenwerking/podiumd-hosting-standards/hosting-contract-2025Q4.md

 #### Upgradability

-Applications must be able to be upgraded in a healthy and zero-downtime manner.
+Applications must be able to be upgraded in a zero-downtime manner.
-Use database techniques that allow for a rolling upgrade of the database.
+Use database techniques that allow for a rolling upgrade of components, migration of the database and rollback of the database when required.
 See section [COMP006.2-upgrade-time-limit] for more details.

 #### High Availability